canro91/canro91.github.io/_posts/2022-04-04-TSQLDoesNotHaveConstants.md

 ## Don't use variables as constants

 From C# and other programming languages, we've learned to use constants or enums instead of magic values all over our code.
-Often, we bring constants to our T-SQL queries.
+Often, we would like to bring constants to our T-SQL queries.
 But...

 **T-SQL doesn't have a keyword for constants.
 And, SQL Server engine doesn't inline variables when executing stored procedures.**

 The first thing we try by mistake to emulate constants is to use variables.

 For example, let's find all StackOverflow users with two reputation points.
 That's not a popular reputation among StackOverflow users.
-Something like this,
+We write something like this,

 ```sql
 /* An index to speed things up a bit */